Cytobuoy/CyzFile-API/README.md

 using using CytoSense.Data;

 DataFileWrapper dfw = new DataFileWrapper(filename);
+dfw.CytoSettings.setChannelVisualisationMode(ChannelAccessMode.Optical_debugging);
+ChannelData.VarLength = 13; // Calculate the alternate variable height length parameter at a height of 13%
 ```

 NOTE: _dfw_ is short for DataFileWrapper, you will see that often in this document and the sample code.

+In the example we set the ChannelVisualizationMode to Optical_debugging.
+Doing this will allow access to the
+split Forward Scatter Left(FWS) and Forward Scatter Right channels.
+These can be used to check the alignment
+of the instrument.
+Normally only the combined Forward Scatter is available, but when you enable the optical debugging
+mode, then the channel list will contain both the combined FWS channel, _and_ the split FWS Left and FWS Right
+channels.
+(For instruments that have separate FWS detectors, most have but a few very old ones do not.)

+The next line controls the calculation for the _Variable Height Length Parameter_, please refer to the CytoClus
+documentation for details on this parameter.
+It is a variation of the normal length parameter, but calculated at
+a different height of the pulse shape.

 Some older instruments had problems with concentration measurements.
 This results in data files where the
 measured pre-concentration is significantly different from the concentration during the measurement.
 In most